GerbenAaltink/ranku/README.md

-# Utro SQLite 3 rest server
+# Ranku SQLite 3 REST server

+# Introduction
+Ranku is a SQLite 3 REST server.
+It allows query execution with parameters using REST.
+To see how that works, look at my other repository "Utro" where the client is located.

 ## Build instructions